SFSUCyberClub/SFSUSEC-Website/_resources/LACTF25-pwn-2password.md

 # A quick writeup for 2password, the first pwn challenge

-This is just a quick show of how format strings work, sice this challenge essentially focuses on performing a simple exploitation technique on linux GLIBC's "printf"
+This is just a quick blog to show how format strings work, sice this challenge essentially focuses on performing a simple exploitation technique on linux GLIBC's "printf"

 ## Format Strings